 Lightly mist the potting mist till it’s moist.
 Place the planter under indirect sunlight at 60-65 degrees.
 Mist the cuttings daily and check for root development every 4 weeks.

-The best time to prune the plants is early spring and late winter, just before growth begins.
-Prune the dead branches beneath the canopy of the plant to improve air-circulation.
+The best time to prune the plants is late winter to early spring, just before new growth begins.
+Prune the dead branches beneath the canopy of the plant to improve air circulation.

 In order to prevent rust diseases, apply sulfur powers or copper sprays to destroy the infection on the susceptible plants.
 For effective results, spray at the first sign of disease.

-Juniperus horizontalis, also known as Blue Rug Juniper, is closely related to the Shore Juniper.
-The former is a low-growing, shrub native to North America that forms a foliage resembling an evergreen mat.
-The color is more green and less blue.
+A: Juniperus horizontalis, also known as Blue Rug Juniper, is closely related to the Shore Juniper.
+The former is a low-growing, shrub native to North America that forms foliage resembling an evergreen mat.
+The color is greener and less blue.